The perfect way to discover the Soulanges Canal

 - Les Cèdres: Saint-Antoine Road (south of the intersection with Route 338) and Saint-Féréol Road (north of the intersection with Route 338)

-- Coteau-du-Lac : Paul-Stevens park (Saint-Emmanuel street) and city centre (parking next to 20, Principale street)
+- Coteau-du-Lac : Paul-Stevens park (Saint-Emmanuel street) and downtown (parking next to 20, Principale street)

 - Les Coteaux : a few parking spots available near the intermunicipal Coteau-du-Lac / Les Coteaux swimming pool